Employee Experience (EX): Definition, Strategies & Benefits

 What is employee experience (EX)?

-To create a positive employee experience, it's essential to address each stage of the employee lifecycle.
-The five stages include:
+To create a positive employee experience, it's essential to address each stage of the employee lifecycle:

 4 key factors that shape the employee experience